Ocean Park Hong Kong: Marine mammal deaths

 A later report, published in 1994 in Asian Marine Biology, admitted that Ocean Park experienced "serious problems [that led to] poor survival" during the first 13–14 years of operations.
 Among the paper's authors was Stephen Leatherwood, then-veterinary and education director of the Ocean Park Conservation Foundation.
 The study reported on the survival rates of 139 cetaceans housed at Ocean Park from 1974 to 1994, of which only 32 remained by September 1996.
 The survivorship record for the park's 54 Pacific bottlenose dolphins (Tursiops gilli) was described as "very poor", with an annual survival rate of 24.5%.
 Apart from deaths related to erysipelas and melioidosis, food poisoning and gastritis were also responsible, causing 9 deaths.
-The report attributed these to "start-up problems", which it says "certainly bespeak a failure in husbandry and veterinary practices".
+The report attributed these to "start-up problems", which it said "certainly bespeak a failure in husbandry and veterinary practices".
 However, it suggested that the species' innately poor adaptability to captivity was also involved, reporting that the park's 44 Indo-Pacific bottlenose dolphins (Tursiops aduncus) had a much higher annual survival rate of 82.8%, albeit still "below the industry average [of 93%]".
-The park's five short-finned pilot whales also suffered a poor survivability, with all of them dying within 10 weeks of their arrival back in July 1976.
+The park's five short-finned pilot whales also suffered from poor survivability, with all of them dying within 10 weeks of their arrival back in July 1976.

 The overall poor survival rates of Ocean Park's cetaceans were attributed to "periodic overstocking, often with species poorly suited for survival in Hong Kong's climate", (Note: The Pacific bottlenose dolphins sourced from Japan lived in a more temperate climate, and thus were ill-suited to Hong Kong's warmer weather and endemic bacteria.
 Conversely, the Indo-Pacific bottlenose dolphins sourced from the closer Penghu Islands adapted more readily.) and the "initial inadequacy of the water filtration, purification, and chilling system".
 The report wrote that these factors had since been addressed in some way, and annual survival rates began to improve in 1983.
 Reasons cited included an improving quality of veterinary care, an aggressive vaccination programme, and major improvements to the water intake and purification system, among other factors.

 Park development

-Between 1982 and 1984, the Jockey Club invested a further HK$240 million into developing facilities at Tai Shue Wan and thrill rides at the park's Summit area.
+Between 1982 and 1984, the Jockey Club invested a further million into developing facilities at Tai Shue Wan and thrill rides in the park's Summit area.
 In July 1987, Ocean Park ceased to be part of the Jockey Club, instead becoming a statutory body incorporated under the Ocean Park Corporate Ordinance.
 Its board of directors is appointed by the government.
 The Jockey Club established a million trust to ensure the park's continued development.
-At present, Ocean Park is managed by the Ocean Park Corporation, a financially independent, non-for-profit organisation.
+At present, Ocean Park is managed by the Ocean Park Corporation, a financially independent, not-for-profit organisation.